segmentio/segment-docs/src/connections/destinations/catalog/actions-cordial/index.md

 Every Cordial destination action needs to be invoked with data identifying a Cordial contact.
 To identify a contact every destination action has a `User Identities` field, which maps Segment event fields to Cordial contact identifiers.
 Each entry in the list represents a contact identifier and how it maps from a Segment event.
 For example, `channels.email.address <- userId` or `customerId <- traits.customerId`.
 At least one identifier should be valid, otherwise the contact will not be identified and the request will be ignored.

-Typically `User Identities` field will map Segment event's `userId` field to Cordial secondary identifier field.
+Typically, the `User Identities` field maps the Segment events `userId` field to the Cordial secondary identifier field.
 For example, if Segment's `userId` field is known to be an email, the mapping will be `channels.email.address <- userId`, meaning the value of `userId` will be sent as `channels.email.address` to Cordial.

 ### Updating contacts